 After his successful first test in the Sahara, he would go on to perform many more tests and trials with his intelligent bucket.
 The tally for 2016 alone was 52 experiments in 33 countries.
 Development and patents: both require substantial investment.
 Things also went wrong an 'infinite number of times’.
 The trees often established themselves well, but died as soon as he removed the ‘growth buckets’.
 It was only when he understood how Mother Nature went about things in dry and hot areas that the survival rate increased to more than 90%.
 And that led him to the final Eureka-moment when he discovered how you can cultivate plants much more effectively with much less water.
 Not with a bucket made from steel or plastic, but with one made from recycled paper with a special coating: the ‘Growboxx® plant cocoon’.

-The ‘growth bucket’ produced by his company Groasis looks like an overgrown lemon squeezer.
+This ‘growth bucket’ looks like an overgrown lemon squeezer.
 With a hole in the middle for the tree.
 It is a smart box that extracts water from the air without outside help.
 The handy lid, which looks like a lotus leaf, encourages condensation and collects rain.
 Morning dew and rainwater then disappear under the lid.
 You could call the Growboxx® a water battery that automatically gives the tree a 50 cc sip of water every day.
 Just enough to keep the tree alive and force it to put down deep roots in search of more moisture and food instead of waiting lazily for the next automatic sip.
 “After a year, the root is three metres long and the tree can survive on its own.
 The Growboxx® slowly degrades and is used by the plant as a nutrient.”

-Trees even appear to thrive and grow in hottest areas in the world with the help of the Growboxx®.
+Trees even appear to thrive and grow in the hottest areas in the world with the help of the Growboxx®.
 In Mexico, for example, close to the United States border.
 Last year, the temperature reached +48°C there.
 There are violent sandstorms, the area is plagued by hares and the sand dunes also move.
 “You plant your container under the soil and when you return the next day, you find it protruding above the surface.”
 But believe it or not, after a few months, the score was still nearly perfect: 94.8% of the trees were still alive.
-“The best they have achieved with drip irrigation is 30%, in spite of 10 litres of water per plant per day.
+“The best they have achieved with drip irrigation is just 30%, in spite of 10 litres of water per plant per day.
 People are still cautious.
 They see the results but are waiting to see whether the trees will still be as healthy in two or three years’ time.”

 That is the next challenge.
 Drought and poverty are each other’s best friends.
 Farmers in poor countries often do not have enough money to buy the Growboxx.
 Although he knocked on many doors, he found out that the FAO, the World Bank, the African Development Bank and all the many other banks and organisations simply do not invest in people without collateral.
 So he modified the concept and design of the Growboxx® again.
 By adding four extra holes for growing vegetables.
 “We combine planting a tree with growing vegetables.
 It takes five years before you can literally pluck fruit from a fruit tree.
 In the meantime, the owners can earn money after just three months from the vegetables they grow.
 Cucumber, tomatoes, eggplants, pumpkins, melons, lettuce - and of course they can eat the vegetables themselves.”
 Poor rural families can recover the cost of the Growboxx® after just one year of growing vegetables.
 “Adding vegetables as an extra is a technical solution for a practical problem.”